 Botswana is a politically stable democracy in southern Africa.
 The country has received widespread recognition for its progressive response to the HIV epidemic.
 Botswana was the first African nation to introduce a national antiretroviral (ARV) program and provide free and accessible ARV care to all its citizens.
-The country's first medical school opened in 2009, and national residents, interns, and medical students also do rotations at Scottish Livingstone Hospital.
+The country's first medical school opened in 2009, and national residents, interns, and medical students do rotations at both Princess Marina Hospital and Scottish Livingstone Hospital.

 About Scottish Livingstone Hospital

 Scottish Livingstone Hospital (SLH), located in Molepolole, a large town 60 km from the capital city of Gaborone, is a 350-bed hospital offering inpatient and outpatient medicine, pediatrics, surgery, obstetrics/gynecology, critical care, and emergency medicine services.
 It is staffed mostly by registered nurses and non-specialized generalist physicians, and serves as the secondary referral center for a population of about 250,000 in the surrounding Kweneng East district.
 The OB/GYN rotation is based at Princess Marina Hospital, a much larger hospital that serves as the primary referral hospital for much of Botswana.

 A Rich History

 The Botswana Harvard AIDS Institute Partnership (BHP) was founded in 1996 in response to the extraordinarily high rates of HIV affecting the nation.
 As a research and training collaborative between the Harvard AIDS Initiative and the Government of Botswana, BHP has since focused on both epidemiological and lab-based research and made seminal contributions to the international fight against HIV/AIDS.
 Several members of BIDMC's Infectious Disease department, including Dr. Roger Shapiro, carried out clinical and research work at Scottish Livingstone Hospital and laid the foundations for today's Botswana Global Health Program.